messiem/toolbox_GrowthAdvection/README.md

 ### Get started

-For examples on how to run the toolbox, see script:
+For examples on how to set up and run the toolbox, see script:

 	start_GA_toolbox